nehalineogi/azure-cross-solution-network-architectures/apim/README-common.md

 # Backend API

 A backend in APIM is an HTTP service that implements the CRUD operations.
-This could run in Azure PaaS services like AKS, Azure Functions or Azure logic APPs.
+This could run in Azure PaaS services like AKS, Azure Functions or Azure logic Apps.
 This could also run on a IaaS VM in Azure or on-premises.
 The backend API URLs are referenced in the APIs created with APIM.

 ![APIM Architecture](images/common/backend-api.png)

 # Products

-APIM Products contains on or more APIs
+APIM Products contains on or more APIs.
+Developers subscribe to products using the developer portal and cosume the APIs
 ![APIM Architecture](images/common/products.png)

 # Subscriptions